Self Host Installation

 1_MAIL_ENCRYPTION=null

-If Ninja Co company id 5
+If Ninja Co is company id 5:

 5_MAIL_HOST=